Wang Jun (physician)

 Wang Jun (王俊 (Wáng Jùn); born November 1963) is a Chinese surgeon specializing in thoracic surgery and lung cancer.
-He is an academician of the Chinese Academy of Engineering who serves as director of Chest Surgery Department of the Peking University People's Hospital.
+He is an academician of the Chinese Academy of Engineering who serves as director of the Chest Surgery Department of the Peking University People's Hospital.
 He has been hailed as "The First Thoracoscopic Surgeon in China".

 Biography

 Wang was born in Huaibin County, Henan, in November 1963.
 He graduated from Zhengzhou University (1985) and Peking University Health Science Center (1989).
 In 1995, he won the International Anti-Cancer Alliance (UICC) Graham Fellowship and became a visiting scholar at the University of Washington, University of Chicago, University of Southern California and other famous universities.
-He joined the Jiusan Society at that same year.
+He joined the Jiusan Society that same year.
 In 2000 he was hired as a professor at Peking University.
 In 2001 he became a member of the All China Youth Federation.